1. Who We Are

 Gray Hooper Holt LLP is a firm of solicitors registered in England and Wales under No. OC318445.
 We are authorised and regulated by the Solicitors Regulation Authority and are subject to and comply with the provisions of the SRA Code of Conduct 2011 (www.sra.org.uk/rules).
 One of the differences between us as an LLP and a traditional firm is that the principals in the firm are known as “Members” rather than “Partners”.

-The Members are Robert Gray, and Arthur Li, both of whom are very experienced solicitors.
+The Members are Robert Gray, Arthur Li, Jessica Webb and Hannah Woodham.
 The other Member of the LLP is Halewood Limited, a Limited Company recognised by the Solicitors Regulation Authority and which is wholly in the ownership of Robert Gray.

-The LLP’s registration number is OC318445 and its registered office is at 6 Linkfield Corner, Redhill, Surrey, RH1 1BB.
-We have an office there and an office at 21 Perrymount Road, Haywards Heath, West Sussex RH16 3TP.
+The LLP’s registration number is OC318445 and its registered office is at 21 Perrymount Road, Haywards Heath, West Sussex RH16 3TP.
 Details of the other personnel in the practice and our services are on our website: www.grayhooperholt.co.uk.
 Our VAT registration number is 869 3380 80.

 2. Who will deal with your matter?